xryanglab/RiboCode/README.rst

      "novel" (from non-coding genes or non-coding transcripts of the coding genes).

+    - alt_ORF_type: only shown in "_collapsed.txt" file for reporting alternative annotations of each ORF based on its relative location in those transcripts other than the longest one
     - ORF_tstart, ORF_tstop: the start and end position of ORF relative to its transcript (1-based coordinate)
     - ORF_gstart, ORF_gstop: the start and end position of ORF in the genome (1-based coordinate)
     - pval_frame0_vs_frame1: significance levels of P-site densities of frame0 greater than of frame1
     - pval_frame0_vs_frame2: significance levels of P-site densities of frame0 greater than of frame2
     - pval_combined: integrated P-value by combining pval_frame0_vs_frame1 and pval_frame0_vs_frame2
+    - adjusted_pval: adjusted p-value for multiple testing correction.

    **All above three steps can also be easily run by a single command "RiboCode_onestep":**